After Trump calls off talks, Afghanistan braces for violence

 Ghani, a 70-year-old former anthropologist and World Bank official who returned to Afghanistan after the U.S.-led invasion that ousted the Taliban government, has been insistent that the election go ahead at any cost.
 He believes that his reelection would give him leverage with the Taliban, who have threatened violence if they do not regain significant political power.

-Yet the Afghan government was not a party to the talks, and only recently did the U.S. government brief Ghani about the details.
+Yet the Afghan government was not a party to the talks, and only recently did the U.S. government start briefing Ghani about the details, his aides said.
 Even then, U.S. officials would not leave him a copy of the draft agreement governing the fate of his country.

 Ghani has reached out to the Taliban at various moments, offering passports to Taliban negotiators and urging them to engage in peace talks.
 But the Taliban has refused to recognize his government as legitimate, and Ghani has questioned whether, even if the United States announced a peace deal, the Taliban would negotiate an acceptable accord with any elected government.

 But he was apparently willing to travel to Washington, at Trump’s behest, and attend the Camp David talks.
-And he was planning to do so, his aides said, though wary of being cornered into signing an agreement that would be hard to enforce.
+And he was planning to do so, his aides said, though wary of not knowing what would transpire there..

 He was also deeply worried about Trump’s insistence on reducing U.S. forces, fearing a rushed process that could bring about a repeat of the chaos that gripped the country a generation ago when Soviet troops left Afghanistan, paving the way for the Taliban and, ultimately, al-Qaida.

 Pompeo did little Sunday to alleviate his concern.
-Asked by Margaret Brennan on CBS’s “Face the Nation” if 14,000 American troops in Afghanistan was “where it stays for the foreseeable future,” Pompeo hedged.
+Asked by Margaret Brennan on CBS’s “Face the Nation” if 14,000 U.S. troops in Afghanistan was “where it stays for the foreseeable future,” Pompeo hedged.

 “I can’t answer that question,” he said.
 “Ultimately, it’s the president’s decision.”